Ayurveda, Tantra & Living Intimacy

 What is Ayurveda?

-This ancient science has its written roots begining over 5,000 years ago.
+This ancient science has its written roots beginning over 5,000 years ago.
 Before that it was held in the oral traditions, passed down from teacher to student, with information crossing continents, traversing oceans and bridging cultures, merging multi-cultural wisdom on how the body operates, in soma and of soul.
 Practices of Ayurveda are reflected in countries worlds across from the continent of India, Ayurveda‘s most commonly assumed origin, and translated into the environments that suit their cultures needs and beliefs.
 No matter the culture, no matter the continent— having a body that is human links us all to the same wisdom stream of health and vitality.

 Ayurveda is the substrate from which the other exotic and intriguing practices of the East, such as yoga and tantra, come from.
 The ancient wisdom keepers, sages, sadhus, tantrikas, priests and priestesses of these Eastern traditions held the intelligence of Ayurveda within the cells of their body— and from this intelligence birthing the transmissions that yoke body and spirit.